New Year, New . . . Rapture?

-But I want to kick off 2022 by acknowledging the other side of the coin: that making stuff can also be a sheer joy, not to mention a tremendous privilege.
-These are facts I was reminded of through the late writer bell hooks’s 1999 book Remembered Rapture: The Writer at Work, which I first picked up while researching Daily Rituals and revisited after the sad news of hooks’s death last month at age 69.
+But I want to kick off 2022 by acknowledging the other side of the coin: that making stuff can also be a joy, not to mention a tremendous privilege.
+These are facts I was reminded of recently through the late writer bell hooks’s 1999 book Remembered Rapture: The Writer at Work, which I first picked up while researching Daily Rituals and revisited after the sad news of hooks’s death last month at age 69.

 Unlike so many writer-at-work books, this one does not indulge in poor-me shenanigans.
 Instead, hooks professes to love writing and savor the time she spends at her desk.
 In fact, the “rapture” of the title is . . . writing itself (!).
 Here’s a representative passage, from the preface:

 I began to write in my girlhood.
 And I am writing still, moving swiftly into midlife with a body of words I have made into books beside me.
 No passion in my life has been as constant, as true as this love.
 No passion has been as demanding.
 When words call, to answer, to satisfy the urge, I must come again and again to a solitary place—a place where I am utterly alone.
 In that moment of grace when the words come, when I surrender to their ecstatic power, there is no witness.
 Only I see, feel, and know how my mind and spirit are carried away.
 Only I know how the writing process alchemically alters me, leaving me transformed.